| | | | | |

 Prepare the Tube: Use a pair of scissors to cut a rectangular slit in the center of your paper towel tube.
 Use the bottom of your phone to trace the opening.
 This slit should be just large enough to hold your phone securely.

-Prepare the Cups: Cut small circular holes in the sides of each cup, big enough for the ends of the tube to fit inside.
-Trace the end of the cardboard tube on the lower side of each cup to get the right fit.
+Prepare the Cups: Cut small circular holes in the sides of each cup, large enough for the tube ends to fit inside.
+Trace the end of the cardboard tube along the bottom of each cup to ensure a proper fit.
 The cups will act as sound amplifiers.

 Assemble the Speaker: Insert one end of the tube into the hole in the first cup and the other end into the second cup.
 Ensure a snug fit, and if needed, use masking or washi tape to secure the tube to the cups.